Angelles/angelles.github.io/index.md

 ---
 layout: home
-title: Angelle Leger - Technical Writer
+title: Angelle Leger
 author_profile: false
 excerpt: Talking about technical writing, continuous learning, and more
 header:
   overlay_color: "#333"
 ---

 Hello!
-I'm a writer who enjoys writing, talking about writing, and teaching writing.
-I also love learning and reading.
+I'm a writer who enjoys learning.
 Technical writing allows me to learn and write about new things every day.

 Find out more about me by reading the [About](about) page.

-Check out my recent posts below, or explore my creative writing [portfolio](portfolio).
+Check out my recent posts below, or explore my [portfolio](portfolio).

+I made this site with GitHub Pages.
+Interested in checking out my repos?
+Check out [my GitHub profile](https://github.com/Angelles).